AmethystAPI/BinSync-1.21.0.3/Project Squad/Design/Trinkets.md

 ### Holy / Faith Trinket
 Heals nearby allies.
 Wielder is granted healing when healing nearby allies.
 ## Obtaining
 Trinkets will be given out every few levels to all players.
-You'll be offered one trinket and can take or leave.
-Trinkets will not be shareable between players.
-This if for two reasons:
-1. Players can not be forced into trades that they don't think are fun in order to have a better build for others
-2. Players will be forced to adjust their play style

-The background will fade to a black screen or ethereal realm except for player and trinkets This is where the players can take or leave. the trinket.
-Once taken, the realm will fade away.
+Trinkets are automatically given to the player.